 If after reading all of that, you might be ready to commit to a non-bank lender in order to get a home loan, how do you find what’s out there?
 The best way to find a non-bank lender is to compare your options on the Canstar website.

 When looking for a non-bank lender to give you a home loan, make sure you compare the different providers on their interest rates, fees, loan features, and eligibility requirements.
 Use the Canstar website to compare non-bank home loans based on these criteria and any other criteria relevant to you.
-Check out our comparison table below which provides a snapshot of the current 5-star rated home loans provided by non-bank lenders, featuring links direct to the providers website.
+Check out our comparison table below which provides a snapshot of the current 5-Star Rated home loans provided by non-bank lenders, sorted by comparison rate (lowest first) and featuring links direct to the providers’ website.
 Please note that this table has been formulated based on a $600,000 loan in NSW, repaying both Principal and Interest with 80%LVR.